GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GSAOIImg-DRTutorial/02_data_reduction.rst

     ...

 This command will open every FITS file within the current folder (recursively) and will print a table with the file names and the associated tags.
-Calibration files will always have the ``CAL`` tag, so we can start getting to know a bit more about our data set.
+For example, calibration files will always have the ``CAL`` tag.
+This means that we we can start getting to know a bit more about our data set just by looking the tags.
 The output above was trimmed for simplicity.

 .. _create_file_lists: